projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 ACRN does not support running an enclave in a hypervisor since the whole hypervisor is currently running in VMX root mode, ring 0, and an enclave must run in ring 3.
-ACRN SGX virtualization in provides the capability to (non-SOS) VMs.
+ACRN SGX virtualization provides the capability to non-Service VMs.

 Enable SGX on Host
 ------------------